Do Dogs Sleep in Their Own Poop? (10 Factors)

 What causes elderly dogs to defecate in their sleep more frequently?

-It is possible that such dogs are unable to completely empty their intestines when they are out in the yard owing to discomfort, and as a result, they end up excreting balls of feces when their muscles relax while sleeping.
+Such dogs may be unable to empty their intestines when they are out in the yard owing to discomfort, and as a result, they end up excreting balls of feces when their muscles relax while sleeping.

 Additionally, senior dogs are more likely to suffer from age-related nerve degeneration than younger canines, leading to lesser nerve control on the sphincter muscle, resulting in uncontrol pooping.